-External health provide fees
+External health provider fees

 For all patients there may be out of pocket costs associated with further medical investigations, specialist visits and medical treatments not performed in this practice.
 For information on these costs ask the service provider when making your appointment or before attending for treatments.

 Not attending appointments decreases access for others to our service.
-A fee will be charged for repeat non-attendance of appointments.
+A fee will be charged for non-attendance of appointments.
 Payment of this fee will be required before you can access the Health Service again.